swiftlang/swift-testing/Documentation/CMake.md

 FetchContent_MakeAvailable(SwiftTesting)
 ```

-## Define Your Test Executable
+## Define a test executable

-To build a test executable using `swift-testing`, define an executable target
+To build a test executable using Swift Testing, define an executable target of
-of the form `[YOURPROJECT]PackageTests`, set the executable suffix to be
+the form `[YOURPROJECT]PackageTests`, set the executable suffix to be
-`.swift-testing`, and link to your project targets with `Testing`.
+`.swift-testing`, and link to the `Testing` target as well as any project
+targets you wish to test.

 The following
 example shows what this might look like for a hypothetical project called